 $2.50 - $12.95

-Beautiful aroma with lemon scent.
-This delicious green tea is mixed with Lavender, Rose Petals and Lemon flavored.
+Beautiful aroma with a lemon scent.
+This delicious green tea is mixed with Lavender, Rose Petals, and Lemon flavored.

 INGREDIENT: Tea, Lavender, Rose petals, and Nature flavored.